filippopovic/fabric-samples-tpc/e2e-samples/tpc-samples/README.md

 - Object creation guidelines and scripts

-- Data
+- Data in parquet format

 - Ingestion scripts

 - Post-ingestion conditioning script

-- TPC-H and TPC-DS queries
+- TPC-H queries

 This guide does not provide:

-- Guidance on creating TPC-H and TPC-DS datasets.
+- Guidance on creating TPC-H dataset.
 Scripts and notebooks ingest data that is already generated for you.
 - Guidance on running non-querying parts of benchmark.
 - Tool to execute queries.
 You can use tool of your choice that works with Fabric Warehouse and SQL analytics endpoint.